TanookiLabsBakery/tanooki-prefab/.config/CONVENTIONS.rb.md

 - use the Action Policy gem for authorization
 - ensure all mutations and queries are authorized
 - graphql mutations should raise a GraphQL::ExecutionError instead of returning error data as fields
+- emails templates are written with MJML
+- graphql tests should use graphql_execute instead of making requests